SULEMAN-SHOUKAT/ig-materials-mgmt-service/README.md

       ]
 }
 ```
+this refinement of the dataset will make the next steps easy
-* perform aggregation on the given data
+#### perform aggregation on the prepared data set
+after 1st stpe as i already have the data set grouped by CaseID and in the timely mannar sequance of activites so next step is to  perform aggregation on this more clean form of data.
-* extract the final output from the aggregated data
+#### extract the final output from the aggregated data (last step)

 and at the end for performance measure utilize and refactor the code so that i can perform all these operation in 50 milliseconds.